 - Once the file is unzipped, run “Sysmon” accept the EULA and hit Next.

 - Wait for System, Monitor to complete installation, that’s all!

 The command line in sysmon can be used to install, uninstall, check and to tweak System Monitor’s configuration:

 Install: Sysmon.exe -i [-h [sha1|md5|sha256]] [-n]

 Few commands that user need to understand are:

 -u: uninstall service and driver programs

--h: It specifies algorithm applied to the program [by default SHA1 is applied]
+-h: It specifies the algorithm applied to the program [by default SHA1 is applied]

-- To install application with default settings: “sysmon -i accepteula” without quotes [SHA1 default]
+- To install the application with default settings: “sysmon -i accepteula” without quotes [SHA1 default]

 - To uninstall “sysmon -u”